Phanerozoic: Permian Period

-The Permian spans from 298 million to 251 million years ago and was the last period of the Paleozoic era.
-At its beginning, all continents came together to form the super-continent Pangaea, surrounded by one ocean called Panthalassa.
+The Permian spans from 299 million to 251 million years ago and was the last period of the Paleozoic era.
+At its beginning, all landmasses came together to form the supercontinent Pangaea, surrounded by one expansive ocean called Panthalassa.
 The Earth was relatively dry compared to the Carboniferous, with harsh seasons, as the climate of the interior of Pangaea was not moderated by large bodies of water.
-Amniotes flourished and diversified in the new dry climate, particularly synapsids such as Dimetrodon, Edaphosaurus, and the ancestors of modern mammals.
+Amniotes still flourished and diversified in the new dry climate, particularly synapsids such as Dimetrodon, Edaphosaurus and therapsids, which gave rise to the ancestors of modern mammals.
 The first conifers evolved during this period, then dominated the terrestrial landscape.
-The Permian ended with at least one mass extinction, the Permian-Triassic mass extinction, an event sometimes known as "the Great Dying".
-This extinction was the largest in earth's history and led to the loss of 95% of all species of life.
+The Permian ended with at least one mass extinction, an event sometimes known as "the Great Dying", caused by large floods of lava (the Siberian Traps in Russia and the Emeishan Traps in China).
+This extinction was the largest in Earth's history and led to the loss of 95% of all species of life.

 Mesozoic Era

 The Mesozoic ranges from 252 million to 66 million years ago.
-Also referred to as the Age of Reptiles or Age of Conifers, the Mesozoic featured the appearance of many modern tetrapods, as reptiles ascended to ecological dominance over synapsids.
-The Mesozoic is subdivided into three periods: the Triassic, Jurassic, and Cretaceous.
+Also referred to as the Age of Reptiles, Age of Dinosaurs or Age of Conifers, the Mesozoic featured the first time the sauropsids ascended to ecological dominance over the synapsids, as well as the diversification of many modern ray-finned fish, insects, molluscs (particularly the coleoids), tetrapods and plants.
+The Mesozoic is subdivided into three periods: the Triassic, Jurassic and Cretaceous.